edwardyehuang/CAA/README.md

 3. Install iDS (Dataset supports for iSeg, update soon at https://github.com/edwardyehuang/iDS)
 4. Clone this repo

-Do not be afraid of TensorFlow, recent versions (>= 2.4) is even easier than Pytorch in some case (And everything now has similar usage with Pytorch, even in graph mode).

 ## Model Zoo
 Since some of the original experiments (especially for ResNet-101) are conducted a long time ago, the ckpts listed below may have slightly different performance with paper reported.